Differentiability of thermodynamical quantities in non-uniformly expanding dynamics: Statement of the main results

 \begin{maintheorem} Assume $r+\al>0$.
 Let $f:M \to M$ be a local homeomorphism with $C^{r+\al}$ inverse branches satisfying (H1) and (H2) and let $\mathcal{W}^{r+\al}\subset C^{r+\alpha}(M, \R)$ be an open subset of H\"older continuous potentials $\phi:M \to \R$ such that either (P) holds (in the case $r=0$) or (P') holds (in the case $r>0$) with uniform constants.
 Then the following functions are analytic: \begin{enumerate} \item[(i)] The Ruelle-Perron-Frobenius operator $C^{r+\al}(M, \mathbb R) \!\ni \!\phi \!\mapsto \!\mathcal{L}_{\phi} \!\in \!
 L(C^{r+\alpha}(M, \R))$; \item[(ii)] The spectral radius function $\mathcal{W}^{r+\al} \ni \phi \mapsto \lambda_{ \phi}=\exp (\Ptop(f,\phi))$; \item[(iii)] The invariant density function $\mathcal{W}^{r+\al} \ni \phi \mapsto h_{ \phi} \in C^{r+\alpha}(M, \R)$; \item[(iv)] The conformal measure function $\mathcal{W}^{r+\al} \ni \phi \mapsto \nu_{f,\phi} \in (C^{r+\alpha})^*$.
 In particular, for any fixed $g\in C^{r+\al}(M,\R)$ the map $\phi \mapsto \int g\; d\nu_{f,\phi}$ is analytic; \item[(v)] The equilibrium state function $\mathcal{W}^{r+\al} \ni \phi \mapsto \mu_{f,\phi}=h_\phi \nu_{f,\phi} \in (C^{r+\alpha})^*$.
 In particular, for any fixed $g\in C^{r+\al}(M,\R)$ the map $\phi \mapsto \int g\; d\mu_{f,\phi}$ is analytic. \end{enumerate} \end{maintheorem}

-First, let us mention that the previous differentiability results hold more generally when there is a spectral gap for the transfer operator, by the operator perturbation theory using the continuity of the transfer operators in terms of the potential $\phi$.
-In addition, we obtain precise formulas for the first derivatives of the expressions (ii)-(v) in the previous theorem along Proposition~\ref{raio} to Proposition~\ref{prop:dif.conformal.potential} and Corollary~\ref{cor:dif.eq.potential}.
+The previous result has some precursors, among which we mention the complex analyticity of the pressure function for expanding maps (see e.g.~\cite{PP90}).
+In fact, such differentiability results hold by standard operator perturbation theory when the transfer operator has a spectral gap and it varies smoothly with respect to the potential $\phi$.
+In addition, we obtain precise formula for the first derivative of the topological pressure in the previous theorem in Proposition~\ref{raio}.
 Since the topological pressure is given by the logarithm of the spectral radius obtain that for all $ H\in C^{r+\alpha}(M, \R)$

 Now we focus on the regularity of the spectral objects associated to the transfer operator when one perturbs the dynamical system.
-In particular we deduce not only the differentiability of the topological pressure as the differentiability of the maximal entropy measure in a strong sense as follows.
+The following theorem asserts that both the topological pressure and the maximal entropy measure are differentiable in a strong way, as functionals.
+More precisely,

 \begin{maintheorem} Assume $r\ge 2$.
 Let $\phi$ be a fixed $C^{r}$ potential on $M$ satisfying (P') and $\cF^{r} $ be as above.
 The following properties hold: \begin{itemize} \item[(i)] The pressure function $\Ptop(\cdot, \phi): \cF^{2} \to \re$ given by $f\mapsto \Ptop(f, \phi)$ is differentiable; \item[(ii)] If $\phi\equiv 0$ then the maximal entropy measure function $\cF^{2} \ni f \mapsto \mu_{f} \in (C^{2}(M,\mathbb R))^{\ast}$ is differentiable.
 In particular, the map $ \cF^{2} \ni f \mapsto \int g\; d\mu_{f}$ is differentiable for any fixed $g\in C^{2}(M,\R)$. \item[(iii)] If $\phi\equiv 0$ and $\mathcal{F}^{2} \ni f \mapsto g_{f} \in C^{2}(M , \R)$ is differentiable at ${f_{0}}$ then the map $\mathcal{F}^{2} \ni f \mapsto \int g_{f} d\mu_{f}$ is differentiable at $f_{0}$. \end{itemize} \end{maintheorem}